 Introduction to Heaps in Python

-Introduction to Heaps in Python are a fundamental data structure in computer science used for various applications like priority queues, sorting, and graph algorithms.
+Heaps in Python are a fundamental data structure in computer science used for various applications like priority queues, sorting, and graph algorithms.
+They allow for quick access to the smallest or largest element, depending on the type of heap.
+This efficiency makes them ideal for scenarios that require frequent insertions and deletions based on priority.

 In Python, heaps are commonly implemented using the built-in heapq module, which provides functions for working with heaps.